This is Me

 Welcome to our vibrant collection where strength and pride take center stage in a celebration of individuality.
 Crafted for comfort and style, these t-shirts become a canvas for your personal narrative, a declaration that everyone deserves to embrace and celebrate their authentic selves.

-Do you like to show fierce beauty or perhaps a muse, or maybe a celestial presence
+Do you like to show fierce beauty or perhaps a muse, or maybe a celestial presence?

 Choose "This is Me" – a collection for all, because everyone deserves a t-shirt that reflects the power within.

-Fae Mirrors
+Fae mirrors

-where she had been bathing and journeyed to confer with Wyrmwood, the most knowledgeable of trees.
-Nyra was a dryad, a nymph, a tree spirit, one with the forest, as much a part of Mistbloom as the ancient oak itself.
 When she reached Wyrmwood she was dismayed.
-Her majestic boughs sagged; leaves spiraled down like golden tears.
-Death should not come to this place, the very nexus of life.
-She merged into the tree’s bark, feeling an embrace which normally revitalized her.
-But today she felt nothing, as though Wyrmwood’s thoughts were elsewhere.
+Its majestic boughs were sagging, leaves spiraled down around her like golden tears.
+Death should not come to this, the very nexus of life.
+She merged into the tree’s bark, feeling its embrace; an embrace which normally revitalized her, lifted her spirits, and allowed her to connect with the entire forest through the roots which spread outwards deep and wide.
+But today she felt nothing, as though the Wyrmwood was distracted, its thoughts elsewhere.

-answer.
+Deeply concerned, Nyra bounded through the trees towards the Sacred Grove.
+Other dryads called out at her passing, but she didn’t slow to answer.
 If anything was wrong with the Wyrmwood the entire forest would know about it soon enough.

 “Yes.
 You may call me Nyra.
 Who are you?”